mindspore-ai/mindspore/model_zoo/official/cv/simple_pose/README.md

 To run the python scripts in the repository, you need to prepare the environment as follow:

 - Hardware
     - Prepare hardware environment with Ascend.
-If you want to try Ascend, please send the [application form](https://obs-9be7.obs.cn-east-2.myhuaweicloud.com/file/other/Ascend%20Model%20Zoo%E4%BD%93%E9%AA%8C%E8%B5%84%E6%BA%90%E7%94%B3%E8%AF%B7%E8%A1%A8.docx) to [ascend@huawei.com](mailto:ascend@huawei.com).
-Once approved, you can get the resources.
 - Python and dependencies
     - python 3.7
     - mindspore 1.0.1